Nenkai/PDTools/PDTools.Files/README.md

     * PGLCommands - Render commands used by the PGL model render command interpreter for all PS3 GTs (and GTPSP).
   * Shaders - Classes for shaders
   * ShapeStream - ShapeStream reader
-  * VM - Virtual machine used to script certain body parts, used in most GTs since GT4
+  * VM - Virtual machine used within model sets to script certain body parts, used in most GTs since GT4.
+The VM instance/structure sits pre-allocated in the model set buffer itself.
 * Sound - Mostly intended for GT4 formats such as midi-based `.sqt`.
 MusicInf is the playlist file.
 * Textures
   * PS2 - PS2 TextureSet1, included is a builder. **Not fully finished, Polyphony has gone utterly mad abusing GS registers to fit textures wherever possible.** We don't save enough space to be able to edit existing models rather than scratch.
 GTPS2ModelTool uses this.